 - Don't smash cases in Diamond Store until you disable the alarms.
 You do that by getting a keycard off the manager, or off a desk, and using it in a slot upstairs.

 - Day 1 of Rats, Lab Rats and the Cook Off heist, use a specific system of callouts for ingredients.
 Bain will say an ingredient, pause, and then say something else.
-If he corrects himself, the second ingredient he mentions is the right one.
+If he corrects himself, the ingredient he mentions in his correction is the right one.
 If he says anything else ("I'm 51% sure", for instance), the first ingredient was correct.

-- The non-Rats/Cook Off meth cook sequence is exactly the same, every time (Muriatic > Caustic > Hydrogen).
+- The non-Rats/Cook Off meth cooking sequence is exactly the same every time (Muriatic > Caustic > Hydrogen).
 It's written on the whiteboard above the caustic soda's table, if you forget.

 - When doing a stealth Bank Heist, shoot the tellers and guard the panic button in the back hall with extreme prejudice.
 ECMs don't turn these off, and civilians can and will go right for them.